saltyshiomix/ark/README.md

 # if you want to start postgresql in startup, try do this
 $ brew services start postgresql

-# [MUST] create user "arkuser" with password "arkark"
+# [MUST] create user "arkuser" with password "arkpass"
 $ createuser -P arkuser

 # [MUST] create database "arkdb" owened by "arkuser"